You were treated for a broken bone in your foot. The bone that was broken is called the metatarsal.

 A sudden blow or severe twist of your foot, or overuse, can cause a break, or acute (sudden) fracture, in one of the bones.

 There are five metatarsal bones in your foot.
-The 5th metatarsal is the outer bone that connects to your little toe.
+The fifth metatarsal is the outer bone that connects to your little toe.
 It is the most commonly fractured metatarsal bone.

-A break in the part of your 5th metatarsal bone closest to the ankle is called a Jones fracture.
+A common type of break in the part of your fifth metatarsal bone closest to the ankle is called a Jones fracture.
 This area of the bone has low blood flow.
 This makes healing difficult.

 An avulsion fracture occurs when a tendon pulls a piece of bone away from the rest of the bone.
-An avulsion fracture on the 5th metatarsal bone is called a "dancer's fracture."
+An avulsion fracture on the fifth metatarsal bone is called a "dancer's fracture."